-Do not take Blooms the Chemist Pregabalin if:
+Do not use Pregabalin Apotex if:

-- you are allergic to pregabalin, or any of the ingredients listed at the end of this leaflet.
-Some of the symptoms of an allergic reaction may include: - shortness of breath, wheezing or difficulty breathing, - swelling of the face, lips, tongue or other parts of the body, - o rash, itching or hives on the skin.
+you are allergic to pregabalin, or any of the ingredients listed at the end of this leaflet.
+Some of the symptoms of an allergic reaction may include:

+- $\circ$ $\;$ shortness of breath, wheezing or difficulty breathing $\;$ - swelling of the face, lips, tongue or other parts of the body - o rash, itching or hives on the skin.

-Always check the ingredients to make sure you can take this medicine.
+Always check the ingredients to make sure you can use this medicine.

-the expiry date printed on the pack has passed or if the packaging is torn or shows signs of tampering.
+• the expiry date printed on the pack has passed or if the packaging is torn or shows signs of tampering.